 Harv’s Air welcomes students from around the world!
 It’s an honor and privilege to have students travel to our school from abroad.
 Our wish is to make your travels as smooth as possible.
 If you have questions, please contact us, but remember, we’re pilots not immigration lawyers.
 The student authorization process is fairly straightforward, but is intolerant of missing documentation, missed deadlines, missed fees, and abuses of the system so again, please READ the following documents very carefully.
 There are lots of external links on this website, if some go stale please let us know.

-If you are going to stay more then 6 months or wish to work in Canada after your training, then you’ll want a student visa.
+If you are going to stay more than 6 months or wish to work in Canada after your training, then you’ll want a student visa.

 If you are from one of the countries listed on this page, then you’ll need either a visitor visa or a student visa.

-If you are training toward any of the following individual licences, ratings, or experience, a student visa is not required as the time to complete the training is less then 6 months:
+If you are training to receive any of the following individual licences, ratings, or experience, a student visa is not required as the time to complete the training is less then 6 months:

 - Time Building